srobotta/moodle-database-presets/doodle/README.md

 </div>

+In this screeshot all options have been used.
+However, you still would see all options even if one was never selected by a user.
+The checkboxes are then all unchecked.

-Using the values from the field definition of `list_of_choices` from this preset, then the *List view template* must be adjusted like explained in the following sections.
+Using the values from the field definition of `list_of_choices` from this preset, the *List view template* must be adjusted like explained in the next sub sections.

 #### List view template Header